MillionConcepts/lhorizon/readme.md

 ### purpose

 `lhorizon` helps you find where things are in the solar system.
-It is built around a thick Python wrapper for the Jet Propulsion Laboratory (JPL) [Horizons](https://ssd.jpl.nasa.gov/?horizons) service. _Horizons_, provided by NASA's Navigation and Ancillary Information Facility (NAIF), is the only system in the world that offers no-assembly-required high-precision geometry data for almost every known body in the solar system. `lhorizon` offers tools to query _Horizons_ for data, parse its responses into useful Python objects, and smoothly incorporate them into bulk calculation and transformation workflows in support of targeting and mapping efforts.
+It is built around a thick Python wrapper for the Jet Propulsion Laboratory (JPL) [Horizons](https://ssd.jpl.nasa.gov/?horizons) service. _Horizons_, provided by JPL's Solar System Dynamics Group (SSD), is the only service in the world that offers no-assembly-required high-precision geometry data for almost every known body in the solar system. `lhorizon` offers tools to query _Horizons_ for data, parse its responses into useful Python objects, and smoothly incorporate them into bulk calculation and transformation workflows.

 ### origin